separovichabel/abel-santos/batistas-divinos/LondonBaptistConfession.md

 'Forasmuch as this confession is not now commonly to be had; and also that many others have since embraced the same truth which is owned therein; it was judged necessary by us to join together in giving a tesmony to the world of our firm adhering to those wholesome principles . . .'

-## THE BAPTIST CONFESSION OF FAITH

-## CHAPTER 1; OF THE HOLY SCRIPTURES
+## CHAPTER 1 - OF THE HOLY SCRIPTURES  <a id="01"></a>

+### Paragraph
-Paragraph 1.
-The Holy Scripture is the only sufficient, certain, and infallible rule of all saving knowledge, faith, and obedience, 1 although the light of nature, and the works of creaon and providence do so far manifest the goodness, wisdom, and power of God, as to leave men inexcusable; yet they are not sufficient to give that knowledge of God and His will which is necessary unto salvaon.
-2 Therefore it pleased the Lord at sundry mes and in diversified manners to reveal Himself, and to declare (that) His will unto His church; 3 and aerward for the beer preserving and propagang of the truth, and for the more sure establishment and comfort of the church against the corrupon of the flesh, and the malice of Satan, and of the world, to commit the same wholly unto wring; which makes the Holy Scriptures to be most necessary, those former ways of God's revealing His will unto His people being now completed.
-4
+The Holy Scripture is the only sufficient, certain, and infallible rule of all saving knowledge, faith, and obedience, **[1]** although the light of nature, and the works of creaon and providence do so far manifest the goodness, wisdom, and power of God, as to leave men inexcusable; yet they are not sufficient to give that knowledge of God and His will which is necessary unto salvaon. **[2]** Therefore it pleased the Lord at sundry mes and in diversified manners to reveal Himself, and to declare (that) His will unto His church; **[3]** and aerward for the beer preserving and propagang of the truth, and for the more sure establishment and comfort of the church against the corrupon of the flesh, and the malice of Satan, and of the world, to commit the same wholly unto wring; which makes the Holy Scriptures to be most necessary, those former ways of God's revealing His will unto His people being now completed. **[4]**

-1 2 Tim.
+**[1]** 2 Tim.
 3:15-17; Isa.
 8:20; Luke 16:29,31; Eph.
 2:20

-2 Rom.
+**[2]** Rom.
 1:19-21, 2:14,15; Psalm 19:1-3

-3 Heb.
+**[3]** Heb.
 1:1

-4 Prov.
+**[4]** Prov.
 22:19-21; Rom.
 15:4; 2 Pet.
 1:19,20

-Paragraph 2.
+### Paragraph 2
 Under the name of Holy Scripture, or the Word of God wrien, are now contained all the books of the Old and New Testaments, which are these:

 ## OF THE OLD TESTAMENT: